cwgreene/line2addr/README.md

 ## line2addr

 The standard tool `addr2line` converts an address from a binary to a line in a file using DWARF debug information.
 This tool `line2addr` converts a line into an address.
 It can also report all the addresses associated with all the lines in a json representation.

 Special thanks out to the fantastic [`pyelftools`](https://github.com/eliben/pyelftools) library written by [Eli Bendersky](https://github.com/eliben/).

 ## TODO / Limitations
 Being extremely naive and careless in labelling.
 Currently, regardless of the opcode type for a given `LineProgramEntry` I just dump the address in.
 This means that opcodes that are actually providing a return address are being associated with the same line.

+Fortunately, `pyelftools` has already done most of the heavy lifting (i.e. read the spec) here and has already implemented the state machine transitions, which is captured in the `state` object of the `LineProgramEntry`.

 ## Current features
 ### Display all addresses for a file